 The identity needed to be simple enough that it could easily be identified when driving past one of their "For Sale" boards at 50mph, but with a bit of flourish and whimsy to appeal to Shaun's wishes.
-So we mixed some really bold type threw in a bit of over-the-top script accents and then topped it off with a retina-kicking tourquoise and some metallic flourishes.
+So we mixed some really bold type, threw in a bit of over-the-top script accents and then topped it off with a retina-kicking turquoise and some metallic flourishes.

 And somehow it works.